 - Basic Food items, Tea, Coffee, Milo, Milk

 - Cleaning Products for the Cleaner or save money and do it yourself.

-- Vacation rental Insurance – Dont forget, this its a must.
+- Vacation rental Insurance – Don’t forget, this is a must.
 Make sure your insurance company is fully aware this is a short stay holiday rental.

-- LED lighting to save on pwer bills and reduce constantly changing out blown bulbs.
+- LED lighting to save on power bills and reduce constantly changing out blown bulbs.
 The new Philips hew bulbs can last 25000 hours run time.

 Advertising your Holiday Home with Stayz and Google

 You can also create your own holiday house website and advertise it like www.mannumsrest.com This enables you to add more content and format the property on the website the way you like.
-If you need help setting up a web page check out this great Beginner Website Instructions.
+If you need help setting up a web page check out these great Beginner Website Instructions.
 Only through advertising will you really begin to make money, with your holiday house.
-Spend a little to make alot.
+Spend a little to make a lot.

 You can also advertise on Google through their AdWords program.
-This gets your property to the front page for certain key words that people may search for.
+This gets your property to the front page for certain keywords that people may search for.
 But be aware there is a cost for this and must be set up correctly to limit your exposure financially.
-We have our AdWords account set up for key words such as “Holiday Rental (your area)” and cap it at $3 a day.
-This way we will be only charged $3 maximum a day for searches for this key word.
-Once that value is reached our advertisement will stop showing till the next day.
+We have our AdWords account set up for keywords such as “Holiday Rental (your area)” and cap it at $3 a day.
+This way we will be only charged $3 maximum a day for searches for this keyword.
+Once that value is reached our advertisement will stop showing until the next day.